Last updated on:

 Transportation

 - Does cannabis use impair your ability to ride a bicycle?
-A team of scientists wanted to find evidence that marijuana use impairs automobile driving ability, but such an experiment would be unsafe and unethical.
-So they did the next best thing: recruited chronic cannabis users and asked them to ride bikes through an obstacle course after smoking joints.
+A team of scientists wanted to know if marijuana use impairs automobile driving ability, but such an experiment would be unsafe and unethical.
+So instead of having marijuana users drive a car, they had them ride a bike through an obstacle course.
 Discussed on S01E20.